 - If making homemade taco seasoning, mix all of the ingredietns together and store in an air-tight container until ready to use.

-- In a medium sized pot add water or broth, rice and seasoning; stir and bring to a boil.
+- In a medium sized pot add water or gluten-free chicken broth, rice, seasoning, and if using, gluten-free tomato-free chipotle sauce or hot sauce; stir and bring to a boil.

 - Once rice comes to boil, cover and lower heat to low.
 Cook for 20 minutes.
 Remove rice from heat and allow to steam for an additional 20 minutes or until tender.